vikingdata/articles/tools/automation/ansible/ansible_install.md

          * Remember the password
 * Edit /etc/sudoers.d/ansible and add
     * ansible     ALL=(ALL)       NOPASSWD: ALL
+* WARNING: If you mess up the sudoers file
+     * pkexec visudo -f /etc/sudoers.d/ansible
+     * pkexec visudo
+     * Also you might want to set the root password for you can login as root.
+         * passwd root
 * Login in as ansible from root
     * su -u ansible
     * Create ssh key on TARGET server